Thorpe Edge: History

 Once farm land, the estate was mostly constructed in the 1950s.
 It was constructed mostly of low-rise housing but, with two high-rise developments; the York Place flats and the Fairhaven Green flats.
 All of the high-rise flats are eight-storeys in height and still standing, the larger York House had shops on the ground floor.
 Some mid-rise flats were also constructed along the Northern edge of the estate.
 These were demolished in the 2010s.
-Some of the older low-rise houses were demolished in the 2000's.
+Some of the older low-rise houses were demolished in the 2000s.
 York House recently underwent a site survey and deemed unfit for purpose.
 Incommunities filed an application to Bradford Council for the demolition of the site, and the council agreed.
 Work started in the summer of 2024.
 Now completed in early 2025, The grounds that York House once stood, is awaiting the construction of social housing.